Saturday, December 21, 2024

 ° And while photo taking and editing is the least common of the top activities, still three out of five iPhone owners report using that capability on a daily basis.
 Camera enhancements have historically been able to drive upgrades, so the photography improvements that Apple Intelligence offers could have a significant impact on iPhone users and perhaps motivate upgrades to devices that are new enough to take advantage of the advancements.

-Apple Intelligence will be deeply integrated into macOS Sequoia, iOS 18, and iPadOS 18.
+Apple Intelligence is deeply integrated into macOS Sequoia, iOS 18, and iPadOS 18 and later.
 It harnesses the power of Apple silicon to understand and create language and images, take action across apps, and draw from personal context to simplify and accelerate everyday tasks.
-Here are all the features of Apple Intelligence as listed by Apple in a press release:
+Here are all the features of Apple Intelligence as listed by Apple in a press release.

 Dennis Sellers